 Are you waiting for the ideal clear slot of undisturbed study?
 You may not have that every time?
 Therefore, use every slot that you have big or small.

-You can take a shot at flash cards when you have only short time, or try those math questions.
+You can take a shot at flash cards when you have only a short time, or try those math questions.
 Solving even two or three is progress instead of doing nothing.

 - Look at your PMP Certification as a project.
 Hence, plan, execute, monitor and control and close it!

 - Create your own quick reference guide adding to what is in the Study Guide.

 - Do you want to know how other providers deal with PMP Exam Prep?
 Want to try another one?

 - If you are planning to buy PMP Study Guides, there are quite a few in the market.

 Popular PMP Study Guide

-PMP Exam Prep Guide by Rita Mulcahy and Head First PMP from O’Reilly are the popular choice for many.
+PMP Exam Prep Guide by Rita Mulcahy and Head First PMP from O’Reilly are the popular choices for many.
 Are you a visual learner?
 Is it easier for you to understand better through a graphical way of showing information?
 Then, definitely Head First would be attractive for you.
-The explanation on questions in Rita’s book is very useful.
+The explanation of questions in Rita’s book is very useful.

-There are many other study guides available which you can explore.
+There are many other study guides available that you can explore.
 But, one caution, don’t try too many.
 You will have information overload.

 Preparing for the PMP Exam

 You know now that a Study Guide is an essential ingredient for the success of PMP.
 Therefore, study diligently and practice rigorously.